ike-albert/ToDoList/README.md

 Describe any challenges encountered while building the app.

-My app froze sometimes, but I found out it was because of an error in MainActivity.java
+- My app froze sometimes, but I found out it was because of an error in MainActivity.java
+- When creating the app gif, I tried using LiceCap, but I was not able to get a url to share.
+I ended up using Recordit instead.

 ## License